 The preferred domain is the version that you want used for your site in the search results.

-Pro tip: If your site has subdirectories targeting different countries (e.g., www.example.com/us or www.example.com/fr), set these up as individual sites in GWT and configure the geotargeting accordingly.
+Pro tip: If your site has subdirectories targeting different countries (e.g., www.example.com/us or www.example.com/fr), set these up as individual sites in webmaster tools for SEO and configure the geotargeting accordingly.

-Here are a few steps to submit your Sitemap to Google Webmaster Tools:
+Here are a few steps to submit your Sitemap to Google Webmaster Tools for SEO:

-- On your Webmaster Tools home page, select your site.
+- On your Google Webmaster Tools home page, select your site.

 - In the left sidebar, click “Crawl” and then “Sitemap.”